ic-meg/minimaList/README.md

-# 📝 MinimaList — A Minimalist To-Do App
+# 📝 MinimaList — A Minimalist To-Do List App

 MinimaList is a clean and responsive to-do list web app built with React and Tailwind CSS.
 It lets users manage their daily tasks with priority tags, a day selector, and a fun personal touch — your name!